 Off-Broadway director Stuart Ross again directs and choreograph the production that runs through Sept.
 4. "The production comes to Bay Street Theatre before continuing on its journey to Broadway," according to producers.

+Broadway dates and a theatre have not been announced.
 The production has scenic design by James Morgan, costume design by David Toser, lighting design by Ken Billington and sound design by Tony Melfa.
 Morgan and Toser also designed the Off-Broadway engagement.

 The 1930's-set musical "tells the story of young, hapless David Kolowitz, a shop boy from the Bronx who pursues his dream of becoming a leading man on stage while facing mounting pressures from his despondent girlfriend, dismissive boss, distracted best friend, disgusted acting coach and disapproving parents," according to Bay Street.